 Chronic Stress in Rats Impacts Astrocytic Number and Morphology in the Amygdala but Not in the Hippocampus

-Dr. Rajbhandari is currently Assistant Reseach Professor at University of California, Los Angeles and you can follow her on Twitter @CosmicOmBrain
+Dr. Rajbhandari is currently Assistant Reseach Professor at University of California, Los Angeles.
+Follow them on Twitter @CosmicOmBrain

 Astrocytes are an abundant glial cell type in the brain and are involved in both healthy brain function and disease states.
 Studies have shown that astrocytic and neuronal functions are tightly linked.
 For example, morphological changes in astrocytes can alter neuronal functions including synaptic plasticity.
 Prior research has shown that chronic stress differentially alters neuronal morphology in the hippocampus and amygdala, two brain regions important for emotional regulation.
 However, less attention has been paid to the effects of stress on astrocytic morphology in these structures.
 In their eNeuro publication, Naskar and Chattarji found that chronic stress in rats alters the number and morphology of astrocytes in the basal nucleus of the amygdala (BA), but not in the CA3 region of the dorsal hippocampus (dHPC).